July 4, 2016

 - 400 g Unsalted Butter/Stork

 - 400 g Light Brown Sugar

-- 7 Large Eggs
+- 7 Large Eggs (or 8 medium)

 - 400 g Self Raising Flour